Privacy Policy

 We may share your personal information with:

-• your employer – but please note we only share with your employer the limited amount of personal information (i) that is necessary to show that you have registered for our service and (ii) in certain cases to enable your payroll team to reconcile your salary payments;
+• Your employer.
+We only share with your employer the limited amount of personal information (i) that is necessary to show that you have registered for our service and (ii) in certain cases to enable your payroll team to reconcile your salary payments.

-• third parties to whom we may choose to sell, transfer or merge parts of our business or our assets.
+• Other third party service providers who perform functions on our behalf and who also provide services to us, such as professional advisors, IT consultants carrying out testing and development work on our business technology systems governmental authorities conducting an investigation; to detect and protect against fraud, or any technical or security vulnerabilities; to respond to an emergency; or otherwise to protect the rights, property, safety, or security of third parties, our business or the public; third parties to whom we may choose to sell, transfer or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
-If a change happens to our business, then the new owners may use your personal data in the same way as set out in this Policy
+If a change happens to our business, then the new owners may use your personal data in the same way as set out in this Policy.

 As we continue to develop our business, we may sell or purchase assets.
 If another entity acquires us or merges with us, your personal information will be disclosed to such entity.
 These third parties will be required to comply with all our obligations under this privacy notice.